Ganzeer

 Ganzeer (جنزير [ɡænˈziːɾ], "chain") (born 1982 in Giza) is the pseudonym used by an Egyptian artist who has gained mainstream fame in Egypt and internationally following the 2011 Egyptian Revolution.
-Prior to the revolution, Ganzeer's popularity was widespread yet limited to the spheres of art and design.
-Ganzeer's artwork has touched on the themes of civic responsibility and social justice and has been critical of the Supreme Council of the Armed Forces, or SCAF, which has ruled Egypt since the February 2011 resignation of former president Hosni Mubarak.
+Prior to the revolution, Ganzeer's work, while recognized, was largely limited to the spheres of art and design.
+Ganzeer's artwork has touched on the themes of civic responsibility and social justice.
 Ganzeer means "chain" in Arabic.
 He is a regular contributor to the online magazine Rolling Bulb.
 Described by Bidoun Magazine as a "Contingency Artist," Ganzeer is quite accustomed to adopting completely new styles, techniques, and mediums to adapt to the topic he is tackling at any given time.
 The Huffington Post has placed him on a list of "25 Street Artists from Around the World Who Are Shaking Up Public Art," while Al-Monitor.com has placed him on a list of "50 People Shaping the Culture of the Middle East."
 He is one of the protagonists in a critically acclaimed documentary titled Art War by German director Marco Wilms.
 Ganzeer was also cited by German Arte as one of Egypt's highest-selling living artists today.

 Politics and Artistic Genre

 Political street art was not common in Egypt prior to the 2011 revolution, however it has proliferated in public spaces in the post-revolution era.
-Artwork targeting SCAF in particular has surged in popularity since the revolution because, according to The Christian Science Monitor, such "anti-military graffiti is a reflection of Egyptian activists' frustration with the military rulers, who they say replaced one autocracy with another."

 Regarding the genre of artistic production in which he participates, Ganzeer has said that "I'm not exactly a graphic designer, nor am I a product designer.
 I am not particularly a street-artist or comic book artist, nor am I an installation artist, writer, speaker, or video-maker.
 But I've had the chance to assume one of those roles at different periods of time and in different locations around the world."
 Indeed, in addition to his better-known street art, Ganzeer has produced artistic content for "magazines, events, projects and musicians."
 Ganzeer rejects the label of "street artist," having said that "Being called a graffiti artist is something that I'm entirely against.
 It's not really fair to other real street-artists because I'm not necessarily a street artist, and I don't think in street art terms."